 "When I go out and surf, don't bother me, don't bother my kids, don't bother the other kids around here.
 Just stay out of the way", Rothman stated in 1997.

 In Australia, the "Bra Boys" had a member tattoo "My Brothers Keeper" across the front of their chests.
 Founded in Maroubra, Sydney, in the 1990s.

 Brothers Sunny, Jai, Koby and Dakota Abberton established an organized group of local surfers who became known for its violent clashes with citizens and police.

 The "Bra Boys" gained control of Cape Solander surf spot and renamed it "Ours".
 Drugs, fights and riots were attributed to the Abberton gang.
-In 2007, the feature-length documentary entitled "Bra Boys: Blood is Thicker than Water" is an instant hit.
+In 2007, the feature-length documentary entitled "Bra Boys: Blood is Thicker than Water" becomes an instant hit.

 The "Longos" are one the oldest surf gangs.
 They were born in Long Beach, Los Angeles, and are still quite active in the region.

-While many surf gangs have been directly linked to episodes of extreme violence, there are groups strictly setup to keep foreign surfers out of the water.
+While many surf gangs have been directly linked to episodes of extreme violence, there are groups strictly set up to keep foreign surfers out of the water.

 Catchphrases like "Locals only", "if you don't live here, don't surf here", and "haoles, go home" will remain as fresh memories of one of the darkest sides of surf culture.